UP

 You can change the order the pins are stored into the .sym file.
 Start by clicking the pin that you want to have first in the netlist, then press Shift-s, set the number to 0.

 This will put the selected pin in first position.
-Then move to the pin you want in second position, repeat above steps and assing to it index number 1, and so on for all the symbol pins.
+Then move to the pin you want in second position, repeat above steps and assign to it index number 1, and so on for all the symbol pins.
 At the end save your symbol and this will be the pin ordering in netlists.
 When netlist is produced this order will be used.
-If left pins in above example have sequence numbers of (starting from the top) 0, 1, 2, 3 and right pins have sequence numbers (starting from the bottom) 4, 5, 6, 7 the instance line in the netlist will be (check the net names with the schematc in the first image above):
+If left pins in above example have sequence numbers of (starting from the top) 0, 1, 2, 3 and right pins have sequence numbers (starting from the bottom) 4, 5, 6, 7 the instance line in the netlist will be (check the net names with the schematic in the first image above):

 x1 VSS TRIG OUT VSUPPLY CTRL TRIG DIS VSUPPLY ne555